CLOSED FOR THE SEASON • Information may be outdated. Add this

 ABOUT THE FESTIVAL

 The Iron Mule Short Comedy Screening Series was started in April, 2002 in NYC.
-Since then, the festival has screened nearly 900 short comedy films of all types from across the world.
+Since then, the festival has screened more than 1100 short comedy films of all types from across the world.
 From high end films featuring Hollywood actors to low end videos made by high school students on their phones, Iron Mule asks only that the films be short and funny.

-Screenings are at the legendary Thalia theater at Symphony Space in Manhattan the first Sunday of every month.
-Each screening is followed by an after party where filmmakers and audience can mingle.
+Each monthly screening in NYC is followed by an after party where filmmakers and audience can mingle.

 We accept submissions all year round, but have quarterly submission deadlines on Withoutabox.